How safe is ballooning?

 Do you fly all year around?

 We fly every morning at sunrise – weather permitting.
-Due to extreme heat, we close from the 15th January to the 15th February.
-We are also closed on the 25th December and 1st of January.
+We close on the 25th December and 1st of January.

 When and where do we meet?